sotonfencing/sotonfencing.github.io/about.md

 The Committee
 -------------

 These are the people responsible for running the club.
-The committee for the 2017-2018 academic year are:
+The committee for the 2018-2019 academic year are:

-* President: Alex Moor
+* President: Ross Viljoen
-* Secretary: Oliver Winder
+* Secretary: Helena Henry
-* Treasurer: Hynek Paul
+* Treasurer: Kate Matthews
-* Men's Captain: Sam Ogden
+* Men's Captain: Dominic Aston
 * Men's 2nd Captain: Oliver Winder
-* Women's Captain: Patricia Kiy
+* Women's Captain: Isobel Clark
-* Novice Representative and Officer of Wellbeing: Alexander Lowe
+* Novice Representative and Officer of Wellbeing: Eleanor Bishop
-* Armourer: Mike Pollard and Benedict Cowan
+* Armourer: Oliver Winder
-* Social Secretary: Dean Benavidez and Ollie Baggs
+* Social Secretary: To be decided at the start of the academic year
 * Webmaster: Bethany Holland
-* Ordinary Member: Michael Awang
+* Ordinary Member: Alexander Lowe

 Contact Us
 ----------